embeman/atmega32_MCAL/README.md

-<h1>atmega32_MCaL</h1>
+# atmega32_MCaL
+## _Objective_
 This Project aims to build a full Microcontroller layer for atmega32 microcontroller

-I will upload code weekly and will write a tutorial explaining the code in step by step guid in my blog page
+I am uploading code weekly and will write a tutorial explaining the code in step by step guid in my personal [blog page](https://embeddedman.blogspot.com/)

-Contact me if you want to contribute of follow me along while coding
+This is an Active Project and work under progress contact me if you want to contribute or follow me along while coding